 Hungary's position in Europe as a landlocked country and its relative lack of natural resources has necessitated a traditional reliance on foreign trade.

-Since Hungary's EU accession in 2004, increasing numbers of Australian businesses have been exploring Hungary's potential as a base for operations in the EU, and especially in the Central/Eastern European region.
 The total volume of merchandise trade remains modest and overwhelmingly in Hungary's favour.
-Total two-way merchandise trade in 2011-12 was valued at A$406 million, with Australia importing Hungarian telecom equipment and parts (A$71 million), electrical circuit equipment (A$46 million), computers (A$45 million) and office machines (A$28 million).
-The main Australian exports to Hungary include measuring & analysing instruments (A$4 million), aircraft, spacecraft and parts (A$3 million), vehicle parts and accessories (A$1 million), and rubber articles (A$1 million).
+Total two-way merchandise trade in 2012-3 was valued at A$312 million, with Australian imports totalling A$296, and comprising mainly electrical circuit equipment (A$42 million) and computers (A$29 million).
+The main Australian exports to Hungary in 2012-3 included medicaments (A$4 million) and vehicle parts and accessories (A$4 million), and rubber articles (A$1 million).